 An ankle fracture is a debilitating injury that keeps you from normal daily routines and makes it challenging to focus on anything else.
-The sports medicine specialists and board certified podiatrist and foot and ankle specialists at Genesis Orthopaedic and Spine in Westfield, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth have the skills and experience needed to diagnose and treat an ankle fracture, getting you back in the swing of life.
+The sports medicine specialists and board certified podiatrist and foot and ankle specialists at Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth have the skills and experience needed to diagnose and treat an ankle fracture, getting you back in the swing of life.
 Learn more at a one-on-one consultation.
 You can schedule a visit online or by phone, so don’t delay.

 During the past 30 years, doctors have noted an increase in the number and severity of broken ankles, due in part to an active, older population of “baby boomers.”
 In 2001, 1.4 million people visited emergency rooms because of ankle problems.
 The ankle actually involves two joints, one on top of the other.
 A broken ankle can involve one or more bones, as well as injuring the surrounding connecting tissues (ligaments).

 - The top ankle joint is composed of three bones:

 - the other bone of the lower leg (fibula)